XRPLF/xrpl-dev-portal/ripplerest_api.md

 `1.0+USD+rMwjYedjc7qqtKYVLiAccJSmCwih4LnE2q`

-When specifying an amount of XRP, you can omit the issuer entirely.
+When specifying an amount of XRP, omit the issuer entirely.
 For example:

 `1.0+XRP`